jiaranyu/jiaranyu/README.md

 ### Hi there 👋 Welcome to my secret space!

--✨ Currently a CS Statistics double major student at SFU.
+✨ Currently a CS Statistics double major student at SFU.\
--✨ Previously worked as a software developer at HERE Canada -✨ An independent web developer
+✨ Previously worked as a software developer at HERE Canada\
+✨ An independent web developer\
--✨ Interest in machine learning & big data
+✨ Interest in machine learning & big data\
 <!--
 **jiaranyu/jiaranyu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.